jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - **Security governance**: the collection of policies, roles, processes/practices used to make security decisions in an org; related to supporting, evaluating, defining, and directing the security efforts of an org; it involves making sure that security strategies  align with business goals, and that they are comprehensive and consistent across the organization
   - Security governance is the implementation of a security solution and a management method that are tightly interconnected
   - There are numerous security frameworks and governance guidelines providing a structured approach to security governance:
-    - [ISO/IEC 27001](https://www.iso.org/standard/27001): a widely recognized international standard for information security management systsems (ISMS); it provides a risk-based approach, and emphasizes coontinual improvement of the ISMS
+    - [ISO/IEC 27001](https://www.iso.org/standard/27001): a widely recognized international standard for information security management systems (ISMS); it provides a risk-based approach, and emphasizes coontinual improvement of the ISMS
     - [NIST Cybersecurity Framework (CSF)](https://www.nist.gov/cyberframework): built around six core functions: govern, identify, protect, detect, respond, and recover to provide guidance to industry, government agencies, and other orgs to manage cybersecurity risks
     - [SP 800-53](https://csrc.nist.gov/pubs/sp/800/53/r5/upd1/final): a comprehensive set or catelog of security and privacy controls across multiple security domains, covering areas such as risk management, access control, incident response, and system maintenance
     - [SP 800-100](https://csrc.nist.gov/pubs/sp/800/100/r1/iprd): Titled Information Security Handbook: a guide for managers, NIST hasn't released an update since 2006, although they appear to have an update in progress